-Obviously the Wachowskis aren’t as academic when mapping out the intersections of religion, technology and humanity, but not for lack of trying.
+Obviously the Wachowskis aren’t as academic when mapping out the intersections of religion, technology and humanity.
 Through not just the sequels but also spin-offs like “Animatrix”, “Enter the Matrix” and “The Matrix Online”, they try valiantly to expand upon and critique the very heroic narrative they utilize as big-budget directors.
-“Star Wars” as franchise had decades of fanfare after “Return of the Jedi” before it even began to criticize its very foundations, much to the chagrin of fans wedded to the simple narrative of the original trilogy.
+“Star Wars” as franchise had decades of fandom after “Return of the Jedi” before it even began to criticize its very foundations, much to the chagrin of fans wedded to the simple narrative of the original trilogy.
 The Wachowskis did it all, with the aid of talented animators, fight choreographers and game developers, in under 5 years.
-They tried to strike at the very system they became a part of through their seemingly overnight success.
+They tried to strike at the very system they became a part of through their overnight success.
 But they couldn’t escape it.
-Its all still a consumer product.
-The sequels may be a daring attempt at deconstructing the violent heroism of the first, but its a critique sold alongside Samsung “Matrix” brand cellphones and collectable popcorn buckets.
-The dissonances between idealism and pragmatism are as jarring and sometimes awkward within the films as it is when discussing it with fans of the first movie, let alone with people tarring “Cyberpunk 2077” as a betrayal of their personal values.
-But for all of the passion and vitrol this discussion, such discussion only goes back to a cruder equivalent of what Baker-Whitelaw does: looking at the insufficient efforts of the media and simply suggesting consumption of other better media as a solution.
+Its all just another consumer product.
+The sequels may be a daring attempt at deconstructing the violent heroism of the first, but its a critique sold alongside Samsung “Matrix” branded cellphones and collectable popcorn buckets.
+The dissonance between idealism and pragmatism are as jarring and sometimes awkward within the films as it is when discussing it with fans of the first movie, let alone with people tarring “Cyberpunk 2077” as a betrayal of their personal values.
+This discussion only goes back to a cruder equivalent of what Baker-Whitelaw does: looking at the insufficient efforts of the media and simply suggesting consumption of other better media as a solution.
 There have only been a few comprehensive attempts at bridging the gaps between media and real life, outnumbered by demands that the former better reflect their fanbases while the latter moves on without them.

-Even with their burgeoning pop-cultural influence and earnest wrestling with ideas, the Wachowskis found themselves becoming both old-school and the very embodiment of commercializaton that George Lucas has, and in around the same time.
+Even with their burgeoning pop-cultural influence and earnest wrestling with ideas, the Wachowskis found themselves becoming the very embodiment of top-down, pop-culture commercializaton that George Lucas has, and in around the same time.
 East Asian media is no longer just a cult-sensation in America and Europe.
-Anime and manga would find a mainstream, international audience with the rise of Cartoon Network’s Toonami alongside companies like Tokyopop, Anime Network.
-With the rise of the internet burgeoning online communities in IRC, LiveJournal and even Geocities would provide a direct link to what the Wachowski’s were inspired by.
-As “The Matrix” franchise waned, “Ghost in the Shell” would find second life through the anime series “Stand Alone Complex” airing through Cartoon Network’s Adult Swim, adapting the original’s philosophical pondering and political commentary to the format of an crime series.
-And it is through this format that the show tackled multiple topics on the meaning of (trans)humanity through a chillingly prescient “Laughing Man” arc depicting memetic warfare and hacktivism, to another arc depicting a quasi-spiritual, nationalist terror cult.
+Anime and manga would find a mainstream, international audience with the rise of Cartoon Network’s Toonami alongside companies like Tokyopop and Anime Network.
+With the rise of the internet burgeoning online communities in IRC, LiveJournal and even Geocities, people would get would get a direct link to what the Wachowski’s were inspired by, finding it more satisfying in some cases.
+As “The Matrix” franchise waned, “Ghost in the Shell” would find second life through the anime series “Stand Alone Complex” airing on networks like Cartoon Network’s Adult Swim, adapting the original’s philosophical pondering and political commentary to the format of an crime series.
+And it is through this format that the show tackles multiple topics on the meaning of (trans)humanity through plots like the prescient “Laughing Man” arc, depicting memetic warfare and hacktivism.
 Alongside this, Amercian action moviemaking would shift into a rougher Cinéma vérité ethos as exemplified by director Paul Greengrass from “The Bourne Supremacy” onward, at the expense of the acrobatics the Wachowskis emulated from Hong Kong cinema.
 Kinetic East Asian cinema still exists today, thanks in no small part to the directorial efforts of Johnnie To, Joon Boon Ho, Yimou Zhang, Stephen Chow and even Takashi Miike.
 Its just that the Americans and Europeans are choosing to do their own thing after attempting to get what the Wachowskis and Joel Silver had.

 But the Wachowskis can’t be blamed for dealing a death blow to Cyberpunk as a mainstream sensation or for “selling out” its ethos.
-Mass media and fanboy bitching can’t control everything, though both have certainly harnessed the energy of their times into passionate fan discussion and blogging.
-If not even the Wachowskis can be in vogue forever, who can?
+Mass media and fanboy bitching can’t control everything.
+If even the Wachowskis couldn’t be in vogue forever, who can?
 With all of its contradictions and shortcomings, the Matrix franchise demonstrates unspeakable difficulties with trying to wrest a proactive ethos out of postmodern and even religious readings of material conditions in a post-USSR, capitalist world.
-But the wane of The Matrix series that a project of reclaiming Cyberpunk will involve more than just supporting the right media or critiquing the bad kind.
+The wane of The Matrix series shows that a project of reclaiming Cyberpunk will involve more than just supporting the right media or critiquing the bad kind.
 Capitalism and activism have in many ways outpaced Cyberpunk itself.
-Even “The Matrix” has become old-school.
+“The Matrix” has become old-school.

 For every LGBT person on a journey of self-discovery and political awakening at various stages in their life, there are dozens who see us as a threat and share articles funded by the Heritage Foundation arguing for us to be denied rights.
 Far from eliminating racism and antiblackness, the internet would be harnessed by white supremacists beyond the confines of the notorious website Stormfront, and even the recent bans of Donald Trump, Parler and Gab doesn’t mean the fight is over.
 One doesn’t even need to be a self-described Klansman to perpetuate racial terror, with Armenians having to contend with genocide deniers even from the left like Cenk of The Young Turks.
 And while the internet as we know started to come into being around the time of the first “Matrix” film, corporations, internet personalities, censorship and bills like FOSTA/SESTA, SISEA and EARN-IT since conspire to turn the internet into a digital strip mall.
 You don’t try to learn coding and craft your own space as one could through GeoCities and early word processors as much as you adjust to the user interfaces of larger websites like Facebook and Twitter.
 Through this noise and growing concentration, people from Manning to #EndSars have found a way to puncture through the noise and raise awareness on a variety of issues, but they have not ended the war.
 The war could even be never-ending.